Bundles of spectra and algebraic K-theory: The classification of -bundles

+Note that since $\Si_{+}$ is left Quillen, $\Si_{+} \Aut_{R}^{c}M$ is $s$-cofibrant as a ring spectrum, and thus $s$-cofibrant as a spectrum.
+We record a basic consequence.

+\begin{lemma} The underlying left $R$-module of $M^{\circ}$ is $s$-cofibrant.
+The underlying right $\Si_{+}\Aut_{R}^{c}M$-module of $M^{\circ}$ is $s$-cofibrant. \end{lemma} \begin{proof} The right adjoint of the forgetful functor from $(R, \Si_{+}\Aut_{R}^{c} M)$-bimodules to left $R$-modules is the function spectrum functor $F^{S}(\Si_{+} \Aut_{R}^{c}M, -)$.
+This functor preserves fibrations and acyclic fibrations because $\Si_{+} \Aut_{R}^{c} M$ is $s$-cofibrant.
+Therefore its left adjoint the forgetful functor preserves cofibrations and acyclic cofibrations.
+This proves the first claim.
+The second claim follows using a similar argument and the fact that $R$ is $s$-cofibrant. \end{proof}

-If $B = \ast$, the fact that $M^{\circ}$ is $s$-cofibrant as a $\Si_{+}\Aut_{R}^{c}M$-module implies that the functor $M^{\circ} \sma_{\Si_{+} \Aut_{R}^{c}M} (-)$ preserves stable equivalences \cite{MMSS}*{12.7}.
-Along with Lemma \ref{suspension_preserves_we_lemma}, this shows that the functor $T$ takes $q$-equivalences to stable equivalences when the base is a point.
-This fact will allow us to deduce the desired commutation of derived functors.
+When $B = \ast$, the fact that $M^{\circ}$ is $s$-cofibrant as a $\Si_{+}\Aut_{R}^{c}M$-module implies that the functor $M^{\circ} \sma_{\Si_{+} \Aut_{R}^{c}M} (-)$ preserves stable equivalences \cite{MMSS}*{12.7}.
+Along with Lemma \ref{suspension_preserves_we_lemma}, this shows that the functor $T^{\circ}$ takes $q$-equivalences to stable equivalences when the base is a point.
 The proof of the next result is inspired by Shulman's examples in \S9 of \cite{shulman_doubles}.
-We temporarily revert to the usual notation $\bL$ and $\bR$ for left and right derived functors.
+To improve clarity, we temporarily revert to the usual notation $\bbL$ and $\bbR$ for left and right derived functors.

 \begin{lemma} Let $f \colon \ast \arr B$ be the inclusion of a point.
-Then there is a natural isomorphism of derived functors $\bR f^* \bL T \cong \bL T \bR f^*$. \end{lemma}
+Then there is a natural isomorphism of derived functors $\bbR f^* \bbL T \cong \bbL T \bbR f^*$. \end{lemma}